backdrop-contrib/boilerplate/README.txt

   the theme
 - theme-settings => used to create additional settings in the theme settings page

-In /CSS
+In /css/compiled
 -------

 - ie6 => used to debug IE6
 - ie7 => used to debug IE7
+- ie8 => used to debug IE7
 - style.css => contains the base css loaded on every page.
-It is recomended that you use the included Sass files to edit these styles: http://sass-lang.com/
+It is recommended that you use the included Sass files to edit these styles: http://sass-lang.com/
 - tabs.css => styles for the admin tabs (from ZEN)